vijaysinghrajput/tradygo/DEPLOY_INSTRUCTIONS.md

 ## Railway Deployment Steps

-### 1. Create a New Railway Project
+### 1. Access Your Railway Project

 1. Go to [Railway](https://railway.app) and sign in
+2. Navigate to your project: https://railway.app/project/eb52c2a2-412b-41fb-b068-c3e0f00640f7
+3. Or create a new project if needed:
-2. Click "New Project"
+   - Click "New Project"
-3. Select "Deploy from GitHub repo"
+   - Select "Deploy from GitHub repo"
-4. Choose your Tradygo repository
+   - Choose your Tradygo repository

 ### 2. Add PostgreSQL Database